 No unified user expectation on how to handle such cases emerges from the case study reports.
 Some highlight the need to delegate a visually confusable variant label along with the applied-for label; others advocate that such variant labels should only be blocked.

-Since visual similarity is not only limited to variants, in the new gTLD Applicant Guide Book, the string similarity review process is established with the objective to prevent user confusion and loss of confidence in the DNS resulting from delegation of many similar strings.
-Note, according to AGB, “similar” refers to strings (labels) so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.
+Since visual similarity is not only limited to variant cases, in the new gTLD Applicant Guidebook, a string similarity review process is established with the objective of preventing user confusion and loss of confidence in the DNS resulting from delegation of many similar strings.
+As used in the Guidebook, “similar” refers to strings (labels) so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.

-To consider how to treat cases of pure visual similarity, it is useful to recall the assumption stated in section 1.3:
+To consider how to treat cases of pure visual similarity, it is useful to recall the assumption stated in section 1.1: